 Mr. Mahmood (name changed) welcomed us to his abode that he built himself with help of his sons.
 It was heartening to see such a beautiful structure made entirely of mud and natural materials.
 Van-Gujjars, like Mr. Mahmood are cattle herding communities and selling milk is their main source of income.
 To keep the cattle well fed and healthy, they have to migrate to higher lands in Summers and lower areas of Shivalik mountains in winters.
 To fetch a good price, they even have to travel far distances to sell the milk on a daily basis.

 Mr. Mahmood's wife was down with fever and body pains, but still made a cup of tea for us.
 They spoke about how they were not able to identify the reasons for the lady's fever and pains.
-Any genuine/government "health care centre" was far away and out of reach for them.
+Any genuine/government "health care center" was far away and out of reach for them.
 A nearby quack was their only source of immediate help so she was taking medicines based on his wisdom.
 We payed our warm regards and left for the day.

-Prashant told me about how his organisation Samanta is working for people like Mr. Mahmood and focusing on two key initiatives - Education and Women & Youth empowerment.
+Prashant told me about how his organization Samanta is working for people like Mr. Mahmood and focusing on two key initiatives - Education and Women & Youth empowerment.
 It is a bottom up approach targeted towards making these communities self sustainable and healthy.
 Many a times the innocent youths were exploited because of their lack of understanding in money matters and their ability to read properly.

 He made a point that for effective participation of youth and children in educational initiatives, it is important that the language and habits of these people must not be disturbed.
 To enable this, they are working with young people to develop educational literature (pictionary) using the terminology of their spoken language.